ccrismancox/PSRM_signalingGames/readme.txt

+---
-# Replication instructions for "Estimating Crisis Signaling Games in International Relations: Problems and Solutions"
+title:  'Replication instructions for "Estimating Crisis Signaling Games in International Relations: Problems and Solutions" '
-# Casey Crisman-Cox and Michael Gibilisco
+author: Casey Crisman-Cox and Michael Gibilisco
+date: August 5, 2019
+...
 ## A note for replicators
 Conducting constrained maximum likelihood estimation (CMLE)  requires specialized (open source) software that we run using a Ubuntu Linux operating system.
 All our PL, NPL, and tML results are based solely on `R` and can be replicated without issue on any operating system.